Audi A8 review - MPG, CO2 and running costs

-The choice of wheels also has an impact on CO2 emissions, with a 50 TDI emitting 156-148g/km CO2, depending on the size of wheel.
-The figures are 177g/km to 181g/km for the 55 TFSI.
+The choice of equipment level also has an impact on CO2 emissions, with 50 TDI emitting between 184-189g/km of CO2, while the figures are 206g/km to 211g/km for the 55 TFSI.

 As with all cars as expensive and swift as the A8, insurance is pricey.
-The 55 TFSI sits in group 44 out of 50, while the 50 TDI is group 45.
+The 55 TFSI and 50 TDI start from group 44 out of 50, while the 60 TFSI e will attract a more expensive premium being in group 48 for the standard car and group 49 for the long-wheelbase version.
+The top-of-the-range S8 predictably sits in group 50.

-As with all limousines, there's a hefty chunk of cash lost to depreciation with the Audi A8.
-Our experts predict that the range will lose between 38-41 per cent of its value after three years, with the A8 L performing ever so slightly poorer than the standard wheelbase car.
+As with all limousines, the Audi A8 loses a hefty chunk of cash to depreciation.
+Our experts predict that the range will retain an average of 36 per cent of its value after three years and 36,000 miles, with the A8 L losing a touch more than the standard wheelbase car.
+The S8 performance model does slightly better, holding on to 47 per cent of its original list price after the three-year period of ownership.

 In this review